xxrobone/hangman/README.md

 # The process, my choices, issues i stumbled upon and reflection

-I started with a wordle kind of thinking in logic, uisng words to check with words, looping the word and changing it to an array of letters, but got confused so I changed it to this project only taking one letter at a time as input checking for the with the word.
+I started with a wordle kind of thinking in logic, uisng words to check with words, looping the word and changing it to an array of letters, but got confused so I changed it to this project only taking one letter at a time as input checking if its in the "secret" word.
 Also tried out rock, paper, scissors game. https://github.com/xxrobone/rockpaperscissors